Martin Luther King Jr. Day 2025: Who Was Dr. Martin Luther King Jr.?

 When Is Martin Luther King Jr. Day?

 The third Monday in January is Martin Luther King Jr. Day (often abbreviated to “MLK Day”).
-It has been a federal holiday since 1986.
-This means that it is an observed holiday for federal employees and many schools and businesses.
-This also means the holiday does not always fall on Martin Luther King Jr.’s true birth date, January 15… however, in 2024, it does!
+It has been a federal holiday since 1986, which means that it is observed by federal employees and many schools and businesses.
+However, the holiday does not always fall on Martin Luther King Jr.’s true birth date, January 15.

 Martin Luther King Jr. Day Dates